Kevingtxz/CMS-Django/README.md

 # Django-API

-Django-API is a course project that I build with Python, Html, Css, Bootstrap and Django.
+A customer relationship management project that I build with Python with Django, Html, Css and Bootstrap.
 This is a MVT project with some data relationship(many to many, many to one, one to one) that can show my Python with Django Skills to work as developer.

 # What have I learned?

-Sql, database relationship, chat, MVT pattern, Python, Django, Rest API and HTTP
+Sql, PostgreSQL, database relationship, MVT pattern, Python, Django, Rest API, email automation and HTTP